 Ash Wednesday History

-Ash Wednesday is mainly a Catholic observance in which ashes is marked on the forehead of parishioners in the shape of a cross.
+Ash Wednesday is mainly a Catholic observance in which ashes are marked on the forehead of parishioners in the shape of a cross.
 The ashes are meant as a reminder of our mortality and sinfulness.

 Ash Wednesday marks the beginning of Lent, a 40 day period (excluding Sundays) that ends with Easter.
 This is a solemn period observed by prayer, repentance, fasting, and moderation.
 Sundays are excluded as they are considered a celebratory day that represents the resurrection of Jesus and the Sabbath day of rest.